Back

 Bio

-Razin Kabir is a Senior Program Manager in the Development Strategies and Governance Unit, based in Dhaka, Bangladesh.
+Razin Kabir is a Senior Program Manager in the Poverty, Gender, and Inclusion Unit, based in Dhaka, Bangladesh.
 His research interests include agricultural value chain performance and food and nutrition security issues.
 His ongoing work includes investigating the impact of cluster farming initiatives on productivity and livelihoods for shrimp farmers, as well as providing policy insights on large-scale mechanization subsidy programs in Bangladesh.
 At IFPRI, Razin has previously worked on studies examining the effects of the COVID-19 pandemic on value chains, estimating private sector rice stocks via a nationally representative survey of the value chain, establishing loss estimates for public food-grain storage, and assessing the impacts of public sector price stabilization policies.

 Currently, Razin is the country coordinator for the CGIAR Research Initiative on Rethinking Food Markets, as well as the deputy chief of party for the USAID-funded Feed the Future Bangladesh Research Activity.
 He joined IFPRI in December 2016 as part of the Integrated Food Policy Research Program (IFPRP).
 Before joining IFPRI, Razin worked as a senior research associate at the BRAC James P. Grant School of Public Health.
 He received both his master’s degree in international public health and bachelor’s degree in medical science (Immunobiology) from the University of Sydney, Australia.